Registration Deadline: October 25, 2021 (midnight PST)

 How do I submit the exam fees?

+Click on the payment link below and complete the online payment form.
 Payment for exams may be done via credit card or debit card, OR by mailing in a check or money order.
-There will be an online payment fee of 3% for payments submitted by credit or debit card.
+There will be an online payment fee of 3.1% for payments submitted by credit or debit card.
 Directions for payment can be found at the end of the online deposit form and in your e-mail confirmation which will be sent to the email address you provide on the registration form.
-Postmark deadline to ensure timely mail in deposit processing is October 19, 2020.
+Postmark deadline to ensure timely mail in deposit processing is October 20, 2021.

 Can I cancel my exam?